mirshko/next-web3-boilerplate/README.md

 - Separate packages from ethers.js for improved tree-shaking, often only ethers Contracts
 - Hooks-first approach to fetching and caching data from Contracts and memoization for performance with SWR
 - web3-react for ease of connecting to Web3 providers with a solid API
-- Tailwind.css for utility-first styling.
-Set up to purge unused styles by default.

 ## Previous Art